Myofascial Meridians: Release the Back Body

 Forward bends and poses that work the bottom of the feet help to open the dorsal sheath.
 Use the below poses to free the dorsal sheathing for yourself:

 • Vajrasana (broken toe) – Kneel on the floor, tuck your toes, and sit back on your heels.
-Work towards having all ten toes tucked and don’t allow your heels to fall out to the side.
-Use this pose regularly to open the plantar fascia at the bottom of the feet increasing circulation and treating bunions, plantar fasciitis, and bone spurs in the feet.
-If sitting all the way back is too painful, place a block on your heels to sit on, or place your hands on a chair in front of you to reduce the pressure.
+Work towards having all ten toes tucked, and don’t allow your heels to fall out to the side.
+Use this pose regularly to open the plantar fascia at the bottom of the feet, increase circulation, and treat bunions, plantar fasciitis, and bone spurs in the feet.
+If sitting back is too painful, place a block on your heels to sit on or place your hands on a chair in front of you to reduce the pressure.

-• Cat Cow – Kneel on all 4’s with with your hands spread wide under your shoulders and your hips above your knees.
+• Cat Cow – Kneel on all 4’s with your hands spread wide under your shoulders and your hips above your knees.
 Alternate rounding your spine to the sky and arching the spine.
 Begin the movement by tilting the pelvis back and forth.
-From there, allow the movement to ripple all the way up the back like a wave.
+From there, allow the movement to ripple up the back like a wave.
 Move with your breath and sense into the subtle articulations of the vertebrae.
-Notice whether there are areas of tightness, limitation, or hyper mobility.
+Notice whether there are areas of tightness, limitation, or hypermobility.

 • Adho Mukha Svanasa (downward dog) – Step back into downward dog.
 Place your feet about hip distance apart and engage your legs.
 Stretch your outer heels back and down.
 Move your thigh bones and inner groins back to lengthen the lower back.
 Notice the connection between the heels of the feet, the heels of the pelvis (sitting bones), and the heels of the skull (occiput).